dmolitor/bolasso/README.md

 example, with 1,000 bootstrap replicates, this results in estimating models on 10,000 cross-validation sets.

-To address this, we can activate the `fast = TRUE` flag in bolasso.
+To address this, we can activate the `fast = TRUE` argument in bolasso.
 Instead of using cross-validation to find the optimal lambda for each bootstrap model, fast bolasso runs a single cross-validated regression on the full dataset to identify the optimal lambda.
 Then each